-This road trip hugs the Galician coast with a brief detour inland to Santiago de Compostela.
-You can start from Vigo in the south or As Catedrais beach in the North.
+This Galicia road trip hugs the coast with a brief detour inland to Santiago de Compostela.
+You can start from Vigo in the south or As Catedrais Beach in the North.
 You could even start the trip from Gijon in Asturias if you wanted.

-From there you head to the Vixia Herbeira cliffs and to A Coruña, where there is more spectacular coastlines to enjoy and a nice lighthouse.
+From there you head to the Vixia Herbeira cliffs and to A Coruña, where there are more spectacular coastlines to enjoy and a nice lighthouse.

 Santiago is a departure from the beautiful scenery and substitutes it for stunning buildings in this religious city.
 You can end the trip in the charming city of Vigo or carry on to Portugal if you wish!

 Andalucia Road Trip